lennarddaw/Sentinel-AI/README.md

 Digital Rights Toolkits

-🛡️ Philosophy
+🛡 Philosophy
 Sentinel-AI is built around the idea of responsible AI empowerment – providing tools to detect misuse, not restrict use.
 We believe developers should be equipped to protect models, users, and systems from unintended consequences.

-🧩 Roadmap
+ Roadmap
-✅ poison: CSV-based outlier detection
+ poison: CSV-based outlier detection

-⬜ bias: Fairness metrics, representation analysis
+ bias: Fairness metrics, representation analysis

-⬜ prompt: Injection pattern detection, response sanitization
+ prompt: Injection pattern detection, response sanitization

-⬜ GUI frontend (Qt/Web)
+ GUI frontend (Qt/Web)

-⬜ Community-sourced pattern libraries
+ Community-sourced pattern libraries

-📄 License
+ License
 This project is licensed under the MIT License.
-© 2025 Lennard Daw
+© 2025 lennarddaw

-🤝 Contributing
+ Contributing
 Pull requests, issue reports, and ideas are welcome!
 Check out the CONTRIBUTING.md (optional) to get started.

-🌐 Links
+ Links
-🔗 PyPI Package (if published)
+ PyPI Package (if published)

-🧪 Example Scripts
+ Example Scripts

-📚 Docs (coming soon)
+ Docs (coming soon)

-Made with ❤️ for safe and transparent AI development.